serverless/event-gateway/README.md

     - `type` - `string` - required, provider type: `http`
     - `url` - `string` - required, the URL of an http or https remote endpoint

-Response:
+**Response**

+JSON object with the following fields:

 - `functionId` - `string` - function name
 - `provider` - `object` - provider specific information about a function

 #### Delete function

-`DELETE /v1/functions/<function id>`

-Notes:

-- used to delete all types of functions
-- fails if the function ID is currently in-use by a subscription
+Delete all types of functions.
+This operation fails if the function is currently in-use by a subscription.

+`DELETE <Configuration API URL>/v1/functions/<function id>`

 #### Get functions

-`GET /v1/functions`
+`GET <Configuration API URL>/v1/functions`

-Response:
+**Response**

+JSON object with the following fields:

 - `functions` - `array` of `object` - functions:
   - `functionId` - `string` - function name